Tennessee Supreme Court Rule 7, Sections 10.04 and 10.07 – Supervised Practice and Practice Pending Admission

 may provide legal services in this jurisdiction during the pendency of the application for admission but for no more than 365 days under certain circumstances.
 Please see Rule 7, Section 10.07 and Policy P-5.01 for complete details.

-An attorney licensed in another U.S. jurisdiction who will be seeking admission to Tennessee by examination, or re-examination, and who moves to Tennessee during a time that applications for admission by examination or re-examination are not open, may register for practice pending admission provided that the attorneys submits the application for admission within 5 business days of the opening date of applications for admission by examination.
+An attorney licensed in another U.S. jurisdiction who will be seeking admission to Tennessee by examination, or re-examination, and who moves to Tennessee and begins employment or opens an office during a time that applications for admission by examination or re-examination are not open, may register for practice pending admission provided that the attorneys submits the application for admission within 5 business days of the opening date of applications for admission by examination.
 Applications for examination are open March 1 – May 20 and October 1 – December 20.

 HOW TO REGISTER FOR PRACTICE PENDING ADMISSION